mishra-sid/AsyncKART/README.md

 * The existing approaches have been using Imitation learning methods like offline search, DAGGER etc.

-    * They are effective provided large data but they are upper bounded by expertâs ability.
+    * They are effective provided large data but they are upper bounded by expert's ability.

     * Also experts rarely makes an error, so the error recovery probability is low, in contrast RL learns from its mistakes and trains to get a better reward each time, so it has richer practical applications in real time risk sensitive self driving scenarios.